-Bleeding is the name commonly used to describe blood loss.
-It can refer to blood loss inside the body (internal bleeding) or blood loss outside of the body (external bleeding).
+Bleeding, also called hemorrhage, is the name used to describe blood loss.
+It can refer to blood loss inside the body, called internal bleeding, or to blood loss outside of the body, called external bleeding.

 Blood loss can occur in almost any area of the body.
-Typically, internal bleeding occurs when blood leaks out through damage to a blood vessel or organ.
-External bleeding occurs either when blood exits through a break in the skin, or when blood exits through a natural opening in the body, such as the mouth, vagina, or rectum.
+Internal bleeding occurs when blood leaks out through a damaged blood vessel or organ.
+External bleeding happens when blood exits through a break in the skin.

-Bleeding is a very common symptom that can be caused by a variety of incidents or conditions.
+Bleeding is a common symptom.
+A variety of incidents or conditions can cause bleeding.
 Possible causes include:

-- abrasions or grazes that do not penetrate below the skin
+- abrasions (scrapes) that don’t penetrate too far below the skin

 - hematoma or bruises

-- puncture wounds from items such as a needle or knife
+- puncture wounds from items like needles, nails, or knives

 - crushing injuries